toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 18. Is it okay to have properties that are reference types and allow null.

 Certainly...
 However, you need to be check for null befroe dereferencing.
 In general you should avoid allowing collection properties to be null.

+### 19. Should I keep track of `UniversityCourse` instances separately from `Event` instance count?

+If `UniversityCourse` derives from `Event` then every time you create a `UniversityCourse` you would create an `Event`.
+The result is that an instance counter in `Event` should be sufficient to count all instances of `Event`.
+However, using the `Event`'s implementation of `InstanceCount` from `UniversityCourse` would not reflect the actual `UniversityCourse`'s instance count.
+Thus, a separate counter is required.
+What makes this difficult is that `Event`s instance count is available from `UniversityCourse` via inheritance making it confusing which one to use.
+The best approach is probably to use the new modifier on the `UniversityCourse`'s instance count (but this is rare and no points were deducted if you didn't have this solution).